eper-io/tig/readme.md

 - Do not rely on cleanup to cover any restart issues.

-- Crashes or hangs should be fixed instead.
+- Crashes or hangs should be fixed first instead.

 - We keep the code less than a few hundred lines to be easy to audit.